Denied boarding on a flight

 The content of this website represents the views of the author only and it is his/her sole responsibility; it cannot be considered to reflect the views of the European Commission and/or the European Innovation Council and Small and Medium-sized Enterprises Executive Agency (EISMEA) or any other body of the European Union.
 The European Commission and the Agency do not accept any responsibility for use that may be made of the information it contains.

-European Union flag with the text: Co-funded by the European Union
+EU flag with the text 'Co-financed by the European Union'